automerge/automerge-swift/Sources/Automerge/Automerge.docc/ExampleAppWalkthrough.md

 ## Overview

-The source for the MeetingNotes app is [available on Github](https://github.com/automerge/MeetingNotes).
 The Document-based SwiftUI app illustrates storing and loading a `Codable` model and integrating Automerge backed models with the SwiftUI controls.
 The app includes file merging capabilities and interactive peer-to-peer syncing of updates in near real time.

+The source for the MeetingNotes app is [available on Github](https://github.com/automerge/MeetingNotes).
+The [documentation for MeetingNotes](https://automerge.org/MeetingNotes/documentation/meetingnotes/) is hosted at GitHub alongside the source.

 ### Using Automerge in a Document-based app